Early Childhood Education Study Tour

 - Early childhood education as part of the whole education system

-- Visit to kindergarten
+- Visit to pre-primary and primary school

 Tuesday: Early childhood education and care (ECEC) in Finland